agankin/RxProcess/README.md

 ## RxFork

-The example below demonstrates starting 2 forks of the master process.
-Each fork receives input data via standard input then performs a calculation and returns results via standard output.
-The master process is notified about results from subscription for forks standard output data.
+The sample shows starting 2 forks from the master process.
+Each fork receives input data from the standard input then performs a calculation and returns results via the standard output.
+The master process is notified about results from subscription for the forks standard output.

 ```cs
 using System.Reactive.Linq;